wp-plugins/subscribe2/ReadMe.txt

 If you can't find an answer then post a new topic at the [WordPress forums](http://wordpress.org/support/) or make a [donation](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=2387904) to get my attention!

+= Where can I get translation files for Subscribe2, and what do I do with them? = All of the translation files I have been given are available at [http://plugins.trac.wordpress.org/browser/subscribe2/i18n/](http://plugins.trac.wordpress.org/browser/subscribe2/i18n/).

+You need to download the *.mo file and place it on your server either in a folder called languages/ in the wp-content/plugins/subscribe2/ folder or you can place it in the subscribe2/ folder.

+= What if there isn't a translation file for my language? = If your language isn't list then you will need to make your own translation by use the *.pot file the is distributed with every release of the code.
+[This](http://codex.wordpress.org/Translating_WordPress) WordPress Codex page gives more background on how you make translation files.
-= Where can I get more information about the plugin features? =

-A comprehensive guide that covers many, if not all, of the Subscribe2 features is available to purchase from the [My WP Works](http://mywpworks.com/store/subscribe2-ebook/)
+= Where can I get more information about the plugin features? = A comprehensive guide that covers many, if not all, of the Subscribe2 features is available to purchase from the [My WP Works](http://mywpworks.com/store/subscribe2-ebook/)

 = Sending post notifications or email with Subscribe2 =
 Subscribe2 sends an email at the very moment the post is published.
 Since Subscribe2 sends live mail with no un-do, it's important to use the Preview function in WordPress to make sure the post has been edited to perfection *before* moving it from Draft to Published mode.

 Mail is sent when a post is published - it will not be re-sent if you Update the post later.
 If you need to send a mailing a second time (e.g. during testing), switch the post to Draft mode, then re-publish it.